Sergioarg/gas-emissions-app/README.md

 #### Backend Setup

-For detailed instructions on setting up and using the backend, see the file [backend/README.md](../backend/README.md).
+For detailed instructions on setting up and using the backend, see the file [Backend README.md](backend/README.md).

 ### Docker Development